MUCodeAcademy/MidlandCode-C13/Module 2 - JavaScript/Week 3/Day 3 - Wednesday/Lesson/01-Typescript.md

 ## What is TypeScript?

 It might sound incredibly simple, but TypeScript is basically JavaScript with types.
 So what does that mean?
 If we declare a variable in JS we would usually use: `let x = 5` or simply `let x` if we didn't know a starting value.
-JavaScript though doesn't care what value or type of value is going to be stored.
+JavaScript, however, doesn't care what value or type of value is going to be stored.
 We could do all of the following in order and get no errors:

 ```javascript
 let x = 5;